chinmay2312/blog_amazing/readme.md

 - MySQL (Please modify .env file for customized configuration of database)
 - web server    (This project was developed using local server WAMP)

+After setting up database, wth correct credentials in .env file (which is at the topmost level), execute the following code in command line:

+`php artisan migrate`

+This command will setup the tables in your database

 ##Routes

 - /home     : Homepage with index table of all posts with title, author-name, creation-date